da4all/da4all.github.io/_cards/of-oaths-and-checklists.md

   This reading discusses the value of using checklists for data projects and offers a checklist with 13 valuable questions to ask by people working on them.

 keywords:
-  - "Data Management"
+  - "checklist"
-  - "Ethics"
+  - "data management"
-  - "Checklist"
+  - "ethics"

 metadata:
   source: “https://www.oreilly.com/radar/of-oaths-and-checklists/”